 The concept of multiplicity is about increasing the distribution of existing content to new platforms and audiences.
 You get to marketing it afresh and continue driving visibility and engagement with the same content, which will be much cheaper than creating it afresh but just as effective.

 4. Subtracted Content

 Subtracted content is not a formalized approach to content strategy – at least, I’m not sure anybody else calls it that.
 (This is where I got crafty, but it’s a strategy I’ve used for years.)
 You can think of it as pruning and culling, an approach that seeks to expand the most fruitful subjects or topics to drive even more engagement.

 In subtracted content, you look at your website analytics to see which posts gained the most attention.
 What was it about that particular post or media that made it so valuable?
 Armed with that information, you can design your next editorial plan to extend that subject line and increase the potential for more interest from the audience.

 I call it a subtractive strategy because it involves removing everything else that is not of value and focusing on the single most important subject.
 A lot of the time, you will also find that a particular series or linked articles have a common thread that makes them popular, which you can mine further for traffic and public interest.
 (Go ahead, mine your Google Analytics!)

 This simplified approach to defining a content strategy (or strategies) forms the first steps of developing a plan tailored to the needs of your nonprofit marketing needs and resources.

 But creating great content isn’t easy.
 It’s hard work.
 If you’re going to put time and resources into creating content make sure it works hard for you.
-If you need to some marketing momentum around your content strategy or plan, reach out to us.
+If you need to some marketing momentum around your content strategy or plan, reach out to us, or watch the video below.
 We’d love to help.